-Funding stems from subsidies granted by national and international public institutions such as the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the European Commission (EC - Directorate General Social Affairs), the International Radiation Protection Association (IRPA), the Finnish Ministry of Social Affairs and Health (STM), the Israel Ministry of Health (MoH) and the New Zealand Ministry of Health (MoH).
+Funding stems from subsidies granted by national and international public institutions such as the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU), the European Union Programme for Employment and Social Innovation ("EaSI") 2014-2020 (EC - Directorate General Social Affairs), and the International Radiation Protection Association (IRPA).
 Occasionally, ICNIRP also receives support to organize meetings or workshops from national ministries or radiation protection agencies, such as the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), and the Turkish Ministry of Health (MoH).
 Funding is reported yearly in the ICNIRP annual reports.
 ICNIRP greatly aknowledges the support received.

 SUPPORT to ICNIRP